MicrosoftDocs/learn/learn-pr/azure/threat-modeling-enterprise-infrastructure/includes/1-introduction.md

 In this module, you'll explore the four steps in the infrastructure threat modeling process and be able to:

-- Understand the importance of a well defined, open-ended questionnaire to get a better view of the infrastructure.
+- Understand the importance of a well-defined, open-ended questionnaire to get a better view of the infrastructure.
 - Visualize how each component interacts with the other with a detailed data-flow diagram.
 - Identify infrastructure security gaps using a combination of security policies and the threat modeling framework.
 - Reduce or eliminate risk with known security requirements and controls.